Water Source Heat Pumps

 In a retrofit installation it is likely that a high temperature heat pump will be needed to avoid the need for refurbishing heat distribution systems already in place.

-ICAX is involved in the design and installation of the following district heating schemes based on heat pumps:
+ICAX is involved in the design, installation and maintenance of the following district heating schemes based on heat pumps:

 - Balanced Energy Network: a groundwater heat pump system at London South Bank University